 We understand the concerns of the referee regarding the second part of the study and we agree that our conclusions in this regard might have been too far-reaching.
 Based on our data, we are not able to establish that ant abundance has an effect on seed-predator mediated selection, only that the probability of predator presence in a population is correlated with ant abundance.
 In the revision, we have considerably reduced the parts of the manuscript dealing with community context and ant abundance.
 We have also carefully moderated our wording to clarify that we do not claim to have demonstrated that ant abundance influences selection on flowering time.
 Instead, we argue that once we have identified a biotic interaction, such as seed predation, as an important predictor of the direction of selection, then the next step in linking environmental variation to variation in selection becomes to identify the factors that determine whether a certain biotic interaction is present or not.
-In our study system where we know that the butterfly need both a plant and an ant host to complete its’ life cycle, it is reasonable to predict that ant abundance is one factor that influences the likelihood of seed predator presence.
+In our study system, where we know that the butterfly needs both a plant and an ant host to complete its life cycle, it is reasonable to predict that ant abundance is one factor that influences the likelihood of seed predator presence.
 Given that our results were consistent with such a prediction, and that the other two referees found this part interesting, we have therefore downplayed, but not yet completely removed, the parts about ant abundance in this version of the manuscript.

 I also have a few minor suggestions Title page I would suggest change the title.
 Butterfly-mediated selection is not informative, I would emphasize the role of the butterfly i.e. “seed-predator mediated selection”.
 Dependence of phenotypic selection on host ant abundance is not clear, I would eliminate this part from the title.

-We agree with both these points.
-The title is now changed “Butterfly seed predators mediate shifts in selection on flowering phenology in their host plant”, highlighting the role of the butterfly as a seed predator and removing the reference to the community context from the title.
+We agree with both of these points.
+The title is now changed to “Butterfly seed predators mediate shifts in selection on flowering phenology in their host plant”, highlighting the role of the butterfly as a seed predator and removing the reference to the community context from the title.
 Abstract.
 Please explain a bit more about natural history of butterfly-ant interaction.

 Due to the 150-word limit for the abstract, we found it very difficult to include much more information about the natural history here.